NHSDigital/electronic-prescription-service-api/README.md

 ### Make commands
 There are `make` commands that alias some of this functionality:
- * `lint` -- Lints the spec and code
+ * `test` -- Performs quality checks including linting, licence checking of dependencies and unit/low level integration tests
- * `build-spec` -- Outputs the specification as a **single file** into the `build/` directory
+ * `build` -- Outputs the FHIR R4 validated models and artifacts for the: specification, sandbox, coordinator and apigee proxies into the corresponding `dist/` directories
+ * `release` -- Pulls all the artifacts for the individual components together and arranges them in a format ready to deploy; used mainly by CI but useful to check the output matches expectations
+ * `clean` -- Removes the output from the build and release commands
- * `run-spec-viewer` -- Serves a preview of the specification in human-readable format
+ * `run-specification` -- Serves a preview of the specification in human-readable format
- * `generate-examples` -- generate example objects from the specification
+ * `run-sandbox` -- Run the sandbox locally
- * `validate` -- validate generated examples against FHIR R4
- * `run-coordinator` -- build and run the coordinator locally
+ * `run-coordinator` -- Run the coordinator locally

+All `run-*` make targets rely on the corresponding `build-*` make targets, the `build` make target will run all of these

+Make `build-models` is a dependency for all other `build-*` targets, the `build` target will run all builds including this dependency

 ### Running tests
 #### Unit and Integration tests